zama-ai/tfhe-rs/tfhe/docs/shortint/parameters.md

-# Cryptographic parameters
+# Cryptographic Parameters

-All parameter sets provides at least 128-bits of security according to the [Lattice-Estimator](https://github.com/malb/lattice-estimator), with an error probability equals to $$2^{-40}$$ when computing a programmable bootstrapping.
-This error probability is due to the randomness added at each encryption (see [here](../getting_started/security_and_cryptography.md) for more details about the encryption process).
+All parameter sets provide at least 128-bits of security according to the [Lattice-Estimator](https://github.com/malb/lattice-estimator), with an error probability equal to $$2^{-40}$$ when computing a programmable bootstrapping.
+This error probability is due to the randomness added at each encryption (see [here](../getting\_started/security\_and\_cryptography.md) for more details about the encryption process).

 ## Parameters and message precision

-`shortint` comes with sets of parameters that permit to use the functionalities of the library securely and efficiently.
-Each parameter sets is associated to the message and carry precisions.
+`shortint` comes with sets of parameters that permit the use of the library functionalities securely and efficiently.
+Each parameter set is associated to the message and carry precisions.
 Thus, each key pair is entangled to precision.

 The user is allowed to choose which set of parameters to use when creating the pair of keys.

 The difference between the parameter sets is the total amount of space dedicated to the plaintext and how it is split between the message buffer and the carry buffer.
-The syntax chosen for the name of a parameter is:
-`PARAM_MESSAGE_{number of message bits}_CARRY_{number of carry bits}`.
+The syntax chosen for the name of a parameter is: `PARAM_MESSAGE_{number of message bits}_CARRY_{number of carry bits}`.
 For example, the set of parameters for a message buffer of 5 bits and a carry buffer of 2 bits is `PARAM_MESSAGE_5_CARRY_2`.

 In what follows, there is an example where keys are generated to have messages encoded over 3 bits i.e., computations are done modulus $$2^3 = 8$$), with 3 bits of carry.

 ```rust
 use tfhe::shortint::prelude::*;